-Whether you’re learning how to roll a joint for the first time, or want to perfect your cannabis joint rolling method, this is the guide for you.
+Whether you’re learning how to roll a joint for the first time or want to perfect your cannabis joint-rolling method, this is the guide for you.
 Really pay attention to what you’re doing, and you’ll be a pro in no time.

-A joint is cannabis wrapped in paper, usually with a filter or tip, that is lit and smoked.
+A joint is a cannabis wrapped in paper, usually with a filter or tip, that is lit and smoked.
 Three components construct a good joint: the cannabis, the paper, and the filter or tip.
 A filter is the rolled card mouthpiece that helps airflow, although it’s possible to construct a joint without one.
 The paper is a wrap that holds the cannabis together.